-We discover the SHARKFIN temporal propagation pattern of executable files, the GEOSPLIT pattern in the geographical spread of machines that report executables to Symantec's servers, the Periodic Power Law (PPL) distribution of the life-time of URLs, and we show how to efficiently extrapolate crucial properties of the data from a small sample.
-We further investigate the propagation pattern of benign and malicious executables, unveiling latent structures
+Finally, we discover the SHARKFIN temporal propagation pattern of executable files, the GEOSPLIT pattern in the geographical spread of machines that report executables to Symantec's servers, the Periodic Power Law (PPL) distribution of the life-time of URLs, and we show how to efficiently extrapolate crucial properties of the data from a small sample.
+To the best of our knowledge, our work represents the largest study of propagation patterns of executables.